 Aside from a circular saw and a drill, there are a number of smaller handheld tools you'll want to have around as well.
 These include a hammer, a screwdriver, a corner square, a measuring tape, a few clamps and a framing pencil.
 You'll also need bolts, nuts, screws, nails and wood glue.
 The quantity of each will be specified in your plans.
 For the sake of safety, it's always a good idea to have eye protection as well [source: DIY].

 The only other thing you'll need to finish your workbench is sand paper or a belt sander.
 Once you've assembled the whole thing, you can sand it down and make it smooth.
 Again this can be done by hand, but a belt sander will speed up the process considerably.
 The last thing you want while working at your new bench is a splinter.

-For additional information about workbenches and related topics, be sure to check out the links on the next page.
+For additional information about workbenches and related topics, be sure to check out the links below.

 - Anark.
 "Crescent wrench."
 Everything2.
 Jan.
 16, 2002.
 (Accessed 02/26/2009)http://everything2.com/title/Crescent%20wrench

 - DIY.
 "Build a Workbench."
 DIY Network.
 (Accessed 02/26/2009)http://www.diynetwork.com/diy/sg_custom/article/0,,diy_14250_2268585,00.html

 - Gegner, Lance E. "Organic Alternatives to Treated Lumber."
 Attra.
 (Accessed 02/26/2009)http://attra.ncat.org/attra-pub/lumber.html#intro